abdullahgarcia/kubernetes-for-soc/soc_observability/README.md

 ## Logging Sources & Operational Requirements

-**3. Comprehend the required sources of logging for the SOC and ascertain the means by which the satisfaction of operational pre-requisites can be guaranteed.**
+**3. Comprehend the required sources of logging for the SOC and ascertain the means by which the satisfaction of operational prerequisites can be guaranteed.**

 This goes hand in hand with the previous premises.